+- (e) and the shear strain rate (f).
+Largest gradients of the uplift rate and high shear strain rates are observed in the SE Alps and the Apennines where seismicity is highest.
+While there is no significant shear strain in the western and central Alps, we depict two subparallel bands of moderate spatial gradients of the uplift rate running roughly along the northern and the southern margin of the Alps.
+These two elongated regions also have higher seismicity rates compared to the central Alpine belt.
+We observe that - 510 thrust faulting events cluster at the SE margin of the Alps.
+South-east of this area, the uplift gradients are low, while increased shear strain rates agree with our dominant strike-slip mechanisms.
+In the SW Alps, the largest events cluster in the transition area between relative uplift and subsidence, indicated by the band of increased spatial gradient of the uplift in Fig. 12e.
+Normal faulting events are dominant.
+Intraplate shear strain rates are relatively low in the entire western and central Alps.
 The seismic activity along the northern margin of the Alps is in agreement with the increased gradient of uplift in this area.
-However, the occurrence of strike-slip faulting earthquakes described in this study can hardly be explained by vertical strain, especially on favourably oriented faults.
+However, the - 515 occurrence of strike-slip faulting earthquakes described in this study can hardly be explained by vertical strain, especially for favourably oriented faults.
 However, pre-existing faults may be unfavorably oriented, the stress field may be heterogeneous and local anomalies may not be resolved by the sparse GNSS network.
-Rather low seismicity is further observed in the eastern Po plain, where high spatial gradients of the uplift rate are observed.
-The high absolute gradient here can be attributed to the relative subsidence of the sediments in the Po plain (see supplement Fig. S3) (Carminati and Martinelli, 2002), but not to a tectonic uplift which would likely be accompanied by seismic activity.
+Rather low seismicity is further observed in the eastern Po plane, where high spatial gradients of the uplift rate are observed.
+The high absolute gradient here can be attributed to the relative subsidence of the sediments in the Po plane (see supplement Fig. S3), but not to a tectonic uplift which would likely - 520 be accompanied by seismic activity.